 - a.
-Is the animal being treated the way they would want to be treated-according to the Golden Rule? - b.
-Do they need to change the situation to make it follow the Golden Rule?
-If so, how? - c.
+Is the animal being treated according to the Golden Rule? - b.
+How would they change the situation to make it follow the Golden Rule? - c.
 How does the situation remind them of an experience from their own lives?

-Read the first situation aloud, and display the image of a cat (use the image from the Visual Support Guide, which can be accessed at SharetheWorld.org/VisualSupportGuide) on the board.
+Read the first situation aloud, and display the image of a cat (use the image from the Visual Support Guide, which can be accessed at SharetheWorld.org/VisualSupportGuide), on the board.

-Read each question, allow time for discussion in groups, and then discuss as a class.
+Read each question, allow time for discussion in small groups, and then discuss as a class.